wrahool/wrahool.github.io/_posts/draft-phd-acknowledgements.md

 Growing up in a joint family in 90s India, I am also grateful to my grandparents who contributed greatly in making me who I am.
 Dadai, dida, and thamma: my love and *pronaam* for you, always.
 Dadu (who I wish I knew better, than through stories told by my father and grandmother, and one faded photograph from 1993 where I am perched atop his lap), this wouldn't have been possible without your blessings.

 Last but definitely not the least, I had the unexpected fortune of getting to marry the most amazing woman I know over the course of my Ph.D.
 Nilanjana has been my confidant, my best friend, and the most wonderful co-dissertator that I could have ever hoped for.
-We have shared so many memorable moments as we have struggled with our respective coursework, research.
-I shudder to think what the past few years would have been like without her companionship - certainly far more miserable and far less gastronomically satisfying.
-She has made me a better person, a better researcher, and a better cook.
+We have shared so many memorable moments as we have struggled with our respective coursework, research that I shudder to think what the past few years would have been like without her companionship - certainly far more miserable and far less gastronomically satisfying.
+She has made me a better person, a better researcher, and an undeniably better cook (though we often disagree on that).
+Both of our families have been very supportive of our relationship and of our academic journies, and for that I am very thankfully.